Misfits-Rebels-Outcasts/Nodef/README.md

 # Digital Compositing with a List on Mobile

-This repo proposes the idea of displaying a Digital Compositing node-graph succintly in English as a list of steps.
-Displaying a node graph as a list of steps, a **Digital Compositing Pipeline**, is very useful in circumstances when there is limited screen space.
-For example, in times when we need to view or change a node graph on a mobile device.
+This repo proposes the idea of displaying a Digital Compositing node graph **succintly in English as a list of steps**.
+A list of steps is succint, easy to understand, and convenient to create making it an excellent medium for expression on a device with limited screen space (mobile phone) or discussion in a text document.

 ### What is Digital Compositing?